Traditional Braces – Richardson, TX

 The Trusted Solution for

 Whether someone has crooked, crowded, or gapped teeth (or all of the above!), traditional braces in Richardson, TX can be relied on to create a perfectly straight and functional smile.
-While Dr. Jones often recommends them for younger patients, they’re able to help a lot of adults as well who have more severe orthodontic issues.
+While Dr. Jones and Dr. Hanson often recommends them for younger patients, they’re able to help a lot of adults as well who have more severe orthodontic issues.
 Thanks to her experience as a board-certified orthodontist, you can trust that you or your child’s treatment process will be smooth, comfortable, and end with gorgeous results.
 To get started on the road to a new smile, we invite you to schedule a FREE consultation today.

 Why Choose Richardson Orthodontics for Traditional Braces?

 - 16 Years of Experience Creating Winning Smiles

 You probably saw many of your peers with braces growing up, and they still basically work the same way these days!
 Two wires placed along each row of teeth are used to apply slight pressure to move them into their desired positions.
 To keep these wires in place, they are attached to brackets that are bonded to each tooth.
 While braces of the past were notoriously bulky and irritating, today’s braces are much smaller and more subtle-looking, but they are still as effective as ever.

 When people think of braces, many consider them to be a purely cosmetic treatment.
 While straightening the teeth can certainly improve someone’s appearance, this isn’t the limit to their potential benefits.
 Straighter teeth also tend to be healthier teeth!

 When the teeth are crowded and crooked, this can create small, hard-to-brush spaces where plaque and bacteria can become trapped and eventually cause cavities.
 Properly aligned teeth are much easier to clean, meaning orthodontics can actually dramatically lower someone’s risk for both cavities and gum disease!